Piecewise affine approximations for functions of bounded variation: Introduction

-This observation should be contrasted with the case of real-valued BV-functions (corresponding to $m=1$) and the usual strict convergence, where a discretisation of the coarea formula allows approximation by piecewise constant functions, see~\cite[Theorem~3]{Wojt03PNAS}.
+This observation should be contrasted with the case of real-valued BV-functions (corresponding to $m=1$) and the usual strict convergence, where a discretisation of the coarea formula allows strict approximation by pure jump functions, see~\cite{BraCos} and \cite[Theorem~3]{Wojt03PNAS}.